-Since 2016, the three major barriers to adoption have remained the same.
-However, the other two are heavily outweighed by security.
+Since 2016, the major barriers to IoT adoption have remained the same but all are heavily outweighed by security.
 With the ability to literally connect anything, companies are expanding their risk very rapidly.
-With more devices connected, follow suit with more potential threats.
+With more devices connected, there are more potential threats.

 On the security front, many companies fear that compromised connected devices could fuel massive online attacks or provide criminals with access to critical business systems and data.

 Faulty or hacked robotic systems on factory floors or operating rooms could pose a threat to human safety and security.
-According to Bain and Company, sensors disrupted by streaming inaccurate data could hurt the ability of a company to make significant operational decisions, Bain said in a previous study.
+According to Bain and Company, sensors disrupted by streaming inaccurate data could hurt a company’s ability to make significant operational decisions.

 Data Security & Data Privacy

-One of the main driving forces that can increase pressure is from the new regulations such as the EU General Data Protection Regulation, which imposes strict data protection requirements and security breach penalties on companies, including data breaches.
+One of the main driving forces increasing pressure on companies is the new regulations such as the EU General Data Protection Regulation, which impose strict data protection requirements and security breach penalties on companies, including data breaches.
 The State of California has passed a similar data protection regulation and New York State is poised to do so as well.

 2. IT / OT Integration

 IoT vendors have made it difficult for customers to integrate their IoT solutions into business processes, OT / IT, and may underestimate the concerns of their customers.
-Developers need to know and understand the industry of their customers and the typical challenges of implementation.
-In result, they will be able to offer more comprehensive end – to – end solutions.
+Developers must know and understand the industry of their customers and the typical challenges of implementation in order to be able to offer more comprehensive end – to – end, secure solutions.

 - Operational technology (OT) is hardware and software that detects or causes a change through the direct monitoring and/or control of physical devices, processes and events in the enterprise.

 - IT/OT integration is the end state sought by organizations (most commonly, asset-intensive organizations) where instead of a separation of IT and OT as technology areas with different areas of authority and responsibility, there is integrated process and information flow.